 Everyone hates getting a cold, but every year it seems inevitable.
-The moment you feel it coming on, the first thing you probably do is search for a remedy.
+The moment you feel it coming on, you search for a remedy.
+Cue the vitamin C & echinacea.

-When you’re stuck with a terrible cold, you want something effective.
-This cold remedy basically combines all of the best cold-fighting compounds into one powerful blend.
+Sometimes you need something even more effective.
+This “super tonic” cold remedy basically combines all of the best cold-fighting compounds into one powerful blend.
 Of all the wonderful natural cold remedies I know, this one is the best!

 Guys, this natural cold remedy is POTENT.
 If you’re looking for something that tastes good, this may not be the right fit (*ahem*).
 But if you’re looking for something that WORKS as a natural common cold remedy, look no further.